 - obsessive mirror checking or avoiding mirrors altogether

-About 2.5 percent of males and 2.2 percent of females in the United States are living with BDD.
+About 1.7 to 2.4 percent of people in the United States are living with BDD.
 It develops most often during adolescence.

 Researchers aren’t sure what causes BDD.
 It may be related to any of the following:

-BDD is often misdiagnosed as social anxiety or one of a number of other mental disorders.
-People with BDD often experience other anxiety disorders as well.
+The DSM-5 provides updated diagnosis criteria to help doctors distinguish the condition from social anxiety and other mental disorders.
+But people with BDD often experience other anxiety disorders as well.

-- A preoccupation with a “flaw” in your physical appearance for at least one hour per day.
+- a preoccupation with a “flaw” in your physical appearance

-- Repetitive behaviors, such as skin picking, repeatedly changing your clothes, or looking in the mirror.
+- repetitive behaviors, like skin picking, repeatedly changing your clothes, or looking in the mirror

 You’ll likely need a combination of treatments, and you and your doctor may need to adjust your treatment plan a few times before finding a plan that works best for you.
 Your treatment needs may also change over time.

-One treatment that may help is intensive psychotherapy with a focus on cognitive behavioral therapy.
+One treatment that may help is intensive psychotherapy focusing on cognitive behavioral therapy.
 Your treatment plan may also include family sessions in addition to private sessions.
-The focus of the therapy is on identity building, perception, self-esteem, and self-worth.
+The therapy focuses on identity building, perception, self-esteem, and self-worth.

-The first-line of medicinal treatment for BDD is serotonin reuptake inhibitor (SRI) antidepressants such as fluoxetine (Prozac) and escitalopram (Lexapro).
-SRIs can help reduce obsessive thoughts and behaviors.
+The first line of medicinal treatment for BDD involves selective serotonin reuptake inhibitors (SSRIs) antidepressants like fluoxetine (Prozac) and escitalopram (Lexapro).
+SSRIs can help reduce obsessive thoughts and behaviors.

-Studies show approximately two-thirds to three-quarters of people who take an SRI will experience a 30 percent or greater reduction in BDD symptoms.
+Studies show approximately two-thirds to three-quarters of people who take an SSRI will experience a 30 percent or greater reduction in BDD symptoms.

-Cosmetic aesthetic surgery isn’t recommended for people with BDD.
+Studies estimate that around 5-15 percent of cosmetic surgery patients meet BDD criteria.
+But doctors typically don’t recommend cosmetic aesthetic surgery for people with BDD.
 It’s unlikely to treat BDD and may even make symptoms worse in some people.